kkadusic/vehicle-service-app/README.md

 # Execute the project
 $ mvn exec:java -Dexec.mainClass=ba.unsa.etf.rpr.projekat.Main

-# If you want to create fat JAR with dependencies
+# If you want to create fat JAR with dependencies (not necessary)
 $ mvn clean compile assembly:single
 ```